-From 2013 until Derek Miller’s firing in 2014, Derek Miller worked for Securities America, Inc. Derek Miller previously worked for Cambridge Investment Research, Inc. According to FINRA records, Derek Miller was fired on September 26, 2014.
+From 2013 until Derek Miller’s firing in 2014, Derek Miller was licensed with Securities America, Inc. Derek Miller was previously licensed with Cambridge Investment Research, Inc. According to FINRA records, Derek Miller was fired on September 26, 2014.
 Securities America, Inc. reported to FINRA that Derek Miller was fired after Derek Miller failed to follow firm policies and procedures relating to UIT sales practices.

 Subsequent to Derek Miller’s firing, FINRA brought a disciplinary action against Derek Miller in 2016.
 Derek Miller consented to a bar from the securities industry.
 FINRA reports that Derek Miller consented to the entry of findings that Derek Miller refused to appear for on-the-record testimony requested by FINRA in connection with an investigation into potential unsuitable trading.

 FINRA reports that an arbitration claim/complaint was filed alleging sales practice violations against Derek Miller.
 The claim alleged misappropriation of funds.
 The claim was settled for $24,187.15.

 If you lost any money on investments with Derek Miller, you may be able to recover your losses from Securities America, Inc. and/or Cambridge Investment Research, Inc. This is because Securities America, Inc. and Cambridge Investment Research, Inc. had a duty to supervise Derek Miller.